Beauty is Not Pain! (Folliculitis; cause, treatment, preventive care)

 Welcome back to my blog, Locs Talk, where I talk about Locs and Loose Natural Hair care.
-Last week I talked about oily hair/Locs and the affects it has on the hair and scalp when it is overused.
-In that discussion, I scratched the surface (no pun intended) on cleaning the scalp with proper hair washing techniques.
-This week, I will go further in depth to discuss preventive care for the scalp and remedies to keep your scalp clean and healthy.
-I will also discuss the prevention of health hazards by doing one simple thing, reading labels.
-The importance of reading the labels and knowing the effects that the ingredients in your products can have on your health, can spare you unnecessary suffering.
-We all want beautiful and luxurious hair/Locs, but at what cost?
-In this discussion you will find, you do not have to suffer, for beauty should NOT equal pain.
+This week, I will go further in depth to discuss common scalp issues, also preventive care and remedies to keep your scalp clean and healthy.
+I will also discuss how you can prevention health hazards by doing one simple thing, reading labels, which will include how to properly read labels, learn the importance of reading labels and learning the effects some ingredients in your products can have on your health.
+We all want beautiful and luxurious hair, but at what cost?
+In this discussion you will find, you do not have to suffer, for beauty is NOT pain.
 Let us begin with the why.

 There are a number of reasons why we wash our hair.
 The most popular one, of course is dirt and oil in your hair and on your scalp.
 But there is a more crucial reason why it is important to wash your hair properly and regularly.
 Even if your hair doesn't feel or look dirty & oily.
-Let's take a step back, let's revisit some of what I touched on last week.
-Remember, when I pointed out the fact that, not only does oil seal in moisture, but it also seals in bacteria, entering the hair follicles and simply sitting there?
+Let's take a step back, let's revisit some of what I touched on in the blog previous to this one; remember, when I pointed out the fact that, not only does oil seal in moisture, but it also seals in bacteria, and how it enters the hair follicles and sits there to create an infection?
 I don't know about you, but the thought of bacteria living in my scalp, frightens me.
 Let's look further into what this bacterium is and what it can do to your scalp.

-The most common scalp infection that can occur from bacteria is called Folliculitis.
+One of the most common scalp infections that can occur on your scalp, caused from bacteria is called Folliculitis.
 Folliculitis is an infection of the hair follicle.
 The bacterium Staphylococcus Aures (staph) is responsible for the cause of folliculitis.
 This is a fungal infection that can cause inflammation to the scalp.
 According to several medical journals I've researched, and compared to one another; I read that some major complications that occur as a result of folliculitis are:

 -abscesses: a confined pocket of pus that collects in tissues.